dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-native-dependencies.md

 *This article applies to Blazor WebAssembly.*

 Blazor WebAssembly apps can use native dependencies built to run on WebAssembly.
-You can statically link native dependencies into the .NET WebAssembly runtime using the .NET WebAssembly build tools, the same tools used to [ahead-of-time (AOT) compile](xref:blazor/host-and-deploy/webassembly#ahead-of-time-aot-compilation) a Blazor app to WebAssembly and to [relink the runtime to remove unused features](xref:blazor/host-and-deploy/webassembly#runtime-relinking).
+You can statically link native dependencies into the .NET WebAssembly runtime using the **.NET WebAssembly build tools**, the same tools used to [ahead-of-time (AOT) compile](xref:blazor/host-and-deploy/webassembly#ahead-of-time-aot-compilation) a Blazor app to WebAssembly and to [relink the runtime to remove unused features](xref:blazor/host-and-deploy/webassembly#runtime-relinking).

 ## .NET WebAssembly build tools

-The .NET WebAssembly build tools are based on [Emscripten](https://emscripten.org/), a compiler toolchain for the web platform.
-To install the .NET WebAssembly build tools, use either of the following approaches:
+The **.NET WebAssembly build tools** are based on [Emscripten](https://emscripten.org/), a compiler toolchain for the web platform.
+To install the **.NET WebAssembly build tools**, use ***either*** of the following approaches:

-* Select the optional component in the Visual Studio installer.
+* For the **ASP.NET and web development** workload in the Visual Studio installer, select the **.NET WebAssembly build tools** option from the list of optional components.
 * Run `dotnet workload install wasm-tools` in a command shell.

 Add native dependencies to a Blazor WebAssembly app by adding `NativeFileReference` items in the app's project file.
-When the project is built, each `NativeFileReference` is passed to Emscripten by the .NET WebAssembly build tools so that they are compiled and linked into the runtime.
+When the project is built, each `NativeFileReference` is passed to Emscripten by the **.NET WebAssembly build tools** so that they are compiled and linked into the runtime.
 Next, [`p/invoke`](/dotnet/standard/native-interop/pinvoke) into the native code from the app's .NET code.

 Generally, any portable native code can be used as a native dependency with Blazor WebAssembly.
 You can add native dependencies to C/C++ code or code previously compiled using Emscripten: